caeareva/NNSP/README.md

 Two deep learning models are included, a NNSP classifier model and a regression model.

 The data to test, train and run the models was provided by the NNSP's authors.
-If interested in getting the book, (highly recommend it if you are new to machine learning!)
-URL: https://nnfs.io/.
+If interested in getting the book (highly recommend it if you are new to machine learning!), URL: https://nnfs.io/.

 Enjoy!!!